medic/cht-docs/content/en/apps/examples/anc.md

 - Register pregnancies
 - Provide a schedule for on-time ANC visits
-- Education for the mother at each stage of pregnancy
+- Offer education for the mother at each stage of pregnancy
 - Screen for and report danger signs in the pregnant woman and newborn
 - Refer and encourage pregnant women to deliver at a facility
 - Ensure on-time PNC visits for mother and newborn